racker/service-registry-docs/Integration-Instructions.md

-Here is a short example of a web server that registers with the Cloud Service Registry on startup, and uses the HeartBeater object while it is running in order to maintain the session:
+Here is a short example of a web server that registers with the Cloud Service Registry on startup, and uses the HeartBeater object while it is running in order to maintain the service:

 #### A Web Server That Uses Service Registry (Python)